Azure/azure-powershell/src/FrontDoor/FrontDoor.Autorest/docs/New-AzFrontDoorBackendObject.md

 Accept wildcard characters: False
 ```

-### -EnabledState
+### -BackendHostHeader
-Whether to enable use of this backend.
+The value to use as the host header sent to the backend.
-Permitted values are 'Enabled' or 'Disabled'.
+If blank or unspecified, this defaults to the incoming host.

 ```yaml
 Type: System.String